anthonyanso/RobertsonEduPortal/replit.md

   - Fixed text sizing, button layouts, and navigation controls for better mobile user experience
   - Added proper touch-friendly navigation arrows with background for better visibility
   - Enhanced slide indicators with improved sizing and accessibility features
+  - Comprehensive About page mobile responsiveness improvements with proper text scaling and layout optimization
+  - Enhanced all sections (hero, mission/vision, values, leadership) with mobile-first design principles
+  - Fixed image sizing and responsive typography across all About page components
+  - Added proper spacing, padding, and grid layouts for optimal mobile viewing experience